Para traducir la página en español, desplácese hacia abajo hasta la esquina inferior derecha de la página y seleccione Español

 Applicants are required to provide a minimum 25% match (see below for more details).

-THE GRANT APPLICATION IS NOW CLOSED
+THE GRANT APPLICATION IS NOW OPEN!

 This grant is a competitive process and WBDC may not be able to fund all applicants.

 To be eligible, the business must: